greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/gitlab-education-services-support_1_1.md

 ---
-title: "GitLab Education Services Support Handbook"
+title: GitLab Education Services Support Handbook
-description: "This handbook will detail how to handle support inquiries for the Education Services team and the applicable systems that are used."
+description: This handbook will detail how to handle support inquiries for the Education Services team and the applicable systems that are used.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/gitlab-education-services-support_1_1/
+linkTitle: GitLab Education Services Support Handbook
+type: docs
 ---

 ## Overview